 The good thing about a cloud solution is that all the data is maintained at a central location, whether in house or with a CSP.
 It is administratively much convenient to secure a centralized database from cyber threats as compared to data that is stored sporadically across many devices.

 Whether in house or out sourced, the servers used to centrally store the data are quite superior in performance.
 Secondly, all the productivity related applications and software also run over the cloud network.
 So even if the devices of a small business are somewhat obsolete, the overall efficiency will remain unaffected.
+Employee productivity extends beyond the physical boundaries of the workplace.

 The benefits of a cloud’s flexibility also extend to employees of the small business.
 They don’t have to worry about the device they are using to access the cloud network.
 The only thing required is correct login credentials.
 Moreover, an employee can remain productive even without turning up to the workplace in person.